spewil/kyberphysics/analysis_thoughts.md

 people tend to make other movements over learning, of the head and body, of the other hand. this may aid in memory of particular movements?

 does "no hold" correlate with success?

+you could get lucky where the principle directions are directly to targets... in this case, do you keep doing what you're doing? or do you hone in the movement?